NWUHEP/ntupleProducer/README.md

 Tags should be **vX.Y** and I am starting them with **v6.1**.
 Such that the tag corresponds to the **nutuple_v6** name of ntuple production.
 If the new code significantly changes the format of the ntuples (substantial changes to class definitions etc.) then the first number of a tag should be incremented
-(to v7.1 etc.) and the the ntuple production path-name should changed correspondingly.
-Otherwise, incremental changes should be reflected in changes to the second digit
+(to v7.1 etc.) and the ntuple production path-name should be changed correspondingly.
+Otherwise, incremental changes should be reflected in changes to the second digit.

 [1]: https://twiki.cern.ch/twiki/bin/view/CMS/UserCodeNWUntupleProducer